 - Access to over 5000 journals, which can be browsed on BrowZine – the easy way to access, read and bookmark journals and articles.

-- EBSCO Discovery (Library catalogue) for local public health teams – a single search across a range of content from multiple information resources.
+- EBSCO Discovery for local public health teams – a single search across a range of content from multiple information resources.

-Further to UKHSA’s resources you have access to NHS subscribed journals and databases, information can be found on NICE’s Journals and databases page.
+Further to UKHSA’s resources you have access to NHS subscribed journals and databases, information can be found on NICE’s Knowledge resources page.
 You also may have access to additional content from the local NHS service.

 Knowledge and Evidence Specialists can offer the following training sessions to local authority public health teams and staff:

-How to use the EBSCO Discovery and BrowZine to:
+How to use EBSCO Discovery and BrowZine to:

 Training on literature searching: